davidjeong/vimeo-uploader/vimeo-uploader-lambda/README.md

 [![Run Python Sanity for Lambda](https://github.com/davidjeong/vimeo-uploader/actions/workflows/lambda-python-sanity.yml/badge.svg?branch=main)](https://github.com/davidjeong/vimeo-uploader/actions/workflows/lambda-python-sanity.yml) [![Push Lambda Docker Image to ECR](https://github.com/davidjeong/vimeo-uploader/actions/workflows/lambda-docker-push-ecr.yml/badge.svg?branch=main)](https://github.com/davidjeong/vimeo-uploader/actions/workflows/lambda-docker-push-ecr.yml)

 This is the sub-module containing backend functionalities required for downloading the video, performing video processing, and re-upload to platform of choice.
-Initially, the video processing logic resided on the client side, and required users to go through complicated setup with FFmpeg.
+GitHub actions builds the docker image containing all necessary dependencies and binaries required to run all lambda functions required.

 `AWS Lambda` will handle the invocations by the client side, and perform the necessary operations. `AWS Lambda` makes sense over deploying the backend service on `EC2` due to the nature of the usage of this tool (it is used very rarely).

-We have two lambda functions
+We have three lambda functions,
 - `get-video-metadata` fetches the metadata about the YouTube video and returns it to the user.
 This is done via [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+- `upload-thumbnail-image` processes the request for uploading thumbnail image to S3.
-- `process-video` processes the video according to user input, and uploads the video to target platform (and also S3 bucket if required).
+- `process-video` processes the video according to user input, downloads the thumbnail from S3, and uploads the video to target platform (and also S3 bucket if required).

 ## How this works
 We package up all the necessary python scripts into a single docker image.